zihzhan/microsoft-graph-docs/api-reference/beta/api/user-list-teamsappinstallation.md

 }
 ```

+## Examples

-## Example -- getting the names of the installed apps
+The following example gets the names of the installed apps

 ### Request